wickyaswal/php-my-sql-pdo-database-class/README.md

 Every method which executes a query has the optional parameter called bindings.

 The <i>row</i> and the <i>query</i> method have a third optional parameter  which is the fetch style.
-The default fetch style is PDO::FETCH_ASSOC which returns an associative array.
+The default fetch style is <i>PDO::FETCH_ASSOC</i> which returns an associative array.

 Here an example :